codegik/pocs/architecture/trade-offs/load-balance.md

 ### Pros

-- The request assignment is deterministic and it is easy to determine the assigned server.
+- Performance: Most request assignment could be influentiated to determine the assigned server.

 ### Cons

-- Overloaded servers due expensive service time or when each request have different service time.
+- Performance: long running requests could overload servers with less weigh.

 ## 5. Weighted response time

 ### Pros

-- Server average response time awareness to reduce the response time in scenarios where response time is the most important thing.
+- Performance: Server average response time awareness where response time is the most important thing.

 ### Cons

-- Considering only response time average could overload servers.
+- Overload servers: its considering only response time average.

 ## 6. Randomized static

 ### Pros

-- Don't need for a distribution master because every processor knows what task is assigned to it.
+- Avoid communication costs: don't need for a distribution master because every is assigned randomly.

 ### Cons

-- The performance of this strategy (measured in total execution time for a given fixed set of tasks) decreases with the maximum size of the tasks.
+- Decrease performance and server overload: its not considering server resources to distribute a task.

 ## 7. Work stealing

 ### Pros

-- Reduce the idle time of workers since each worker can steal subtask from others.
+- Reduce the idle time of workers: each worker can steal subtask from others.
-- Reduce overload of workers due well adapt to dynamic and irregular worloads.
+- Reduce overload of workers: well adaptation to dynamic and irregular worloads.

 ### Cons

-- Could introduce non-determinism and unpredictability since the subtast execution depends of the availability.
+- Introducing non-determinism and Unpredictability: the task execution depends of the availability.
 The algorithm can produce differente results for each run making harder to debugging and test.

 ## 8. Client Side

 ### Pro

+- Less latency: the client can directly invoke the backend servers removing an extra hop for the load balancer.
-- tends to enjoy greater throughput than server-side load balancing.
+- Reduce costs: no need server-side load balancer.

 ### Cons

-- Client-side load balancing tends to suffer worse latency than server-side load balancing.
-- The client may have to wait for a timeout before it tries another server.
+- Server overload: the client is not aware of the server resources.

 ## 9. Server Side

 ### Pros

-- it could obtain server availability much faster.
+- Server awareness: it could obtain server resource awareness to distribute the work properly.
 - no latency penalty to the client
 - unique destination for many clients